perriera/extras/README.md

     export LD_LIBRARY_PATH=build:/usr/local/lib

 ## CMakeLists.txt
 Typically you would just include the extra_ library of your choice.
 However, some extra_ libraries are interdependent.
 So, the following is a complete listing of the libraries, (where you strip down the ones you don't need).
-Typically, they are required in both the 'include' and 'link' portions of your CMakeLists.txt targets:
+Typically, they are required in **link** portions of your CMakeLists.txt targets, (as the system standard **/usr/local/include** path is assumed by the compiler):

      extra_colors
      extra_crcs